-- 2.6.1 The key objective of these standards is to help provide functional developments maximising opportunities for use of sustainable modes of transport, where people can sustainably and easily carry out their daily travel requirements without an unacceptable detrimental impact on the local road network, or the visual appearance of the development (from excessive and inconsiderate on street parking). - 2.6.2 Policy CP31 of the Joint Core Strategy encourages the fullest possible use of sustainable modes of transport and reduced dependence on the private motor vehicle.
-This remains the overall aim, but is balanced with the local circumstances (as documented in Appendix 1), and the Government's recognition that maximum car parking standards can cause parking misery.
-These standards seek to ensure that appropriate parking is provided, with an emphasis on ensuring there is parking available for bicycles.
-The standards also allow for deviation in accordance with accessibility and availability and opportunities for public transport, walking and cycling, to ensure that travelling by private motor vehicle is not actively encouraged, rather is adequately and safely facilitated within new developments where it is required. - 2.6.3 The Council's parking standards are set out below.
+- 1.6.1 The key objective of these standards is to help provide functional developments maximising opportunities for use of sustainable modes of transport, where people can sustainably and easily carry out their daily travel requirements without an unacceptable detrimental impact on the local road network, or the visual appearance of the development (from excessive and inconsiderate on street parking). - 1.6.2 Policy CP31 of the Joint Core Strategy encourages the fullest possible use of sustainable modes of transport and reduced dependence on the private motor vehicle.
+This remains the overall aim but is balanced with the local circumstances (as documented in Appendix 1), and the Government's recognition that maximum car parking standards can cause parking misery. - 1.6.3 These standards seek to ensure that appropriate parking is provided, with an emphasis on ensuring there is parking available for bicycles.
+The standards also allow for deviation in accordance with accessibility and availability and opportunities for public transport, walking and cycling, to ensure that travelling by private motor vehicle is not actively encouraged, rather is adequately and safely facilitated within new developments where it is required. - 1.6.4 The Council's parking standards are set in Section 2 overleaf.

-3 Parking standards
+2 Parking standards

-Size of dwelling Minimum Car Parking Requirements Minimum Cycle Parking Requirement (gross) Long stay (resident) Short stay (visitor) Long stay (resident) Short stay (visitor) 1 bed dwelling 1 space per dwelling 1 space per 4 dwellings 1 space per dwelling One space per 20 dwellings.
-2/3 bed dwelling 2 spaces per dwelling 1 space per 4 dwellings 2 spaces per dwelling 4+ bed dwelling 3 spaces per dwelling 1 space per 4 dwellings 2 spaces per dwelling
+Size of dwelling Minimum Car Parking Requirements Minimum Cycle e Parking Requirement Electric Vehicle Charging Infrastructure (gross) Long stay (resident) Short stay (visitor) Long stay (resident) Short stay (visitor) 1 bed dwelling 1 space per dwelling 1 space per 5 dwellings 1 space per dwelling Visitor cycle spaces will be expected at 10% of the long stay cycle The Council will encourage the provision of electric vehicle charging infrastructure.
+2/3 bed dwelling 2 spaces per dwelling 1 space per 5 dwellings 2 spaces per dwelling spaces in developments of 5 units or more.
+Further guidance is provided in Section 4.6.
+4+ bed dwelling 3 spaces per dwelling 1 space per 5 dwellings 2 spaces per dwelling

-Short stay (visitor) car parking standard - where the number of dwellings proposed is not a multiple of 4, provision will be rounded up.
-For example, for a proposal of 10 homes, 3 short stay visitor car parking spaces is the minimum requirement.
-However, provision is not required for proposals of less than 4 homes, but is encouraged where it is possible to incorporate into the development.
+Short stay (visitor) car parking standard - where the number of dwellings proposed is not a multiple of 5, provision will be rounded up.
+For example, for a proposal of 9 homes, 2 short stay visitor car parking spaces is the minimum requirement.
+However, provision is not required for proposals of less than 5 homes, but is encouraged where it is possible to incorporate into the development.

-Short stay (visitor) cycle parking requirement - where the number of dwellings proposed is not a multiple of 20, provision will be rounded up when the proportion is equal to or greater than .5, and rounded down when less than .5.
-For example, for a proposal of 33 homes, 2 short stay (visitor) cycle parking spaces is the minimum requirement (33/20=1.65, rounded up to 2).
-For a proposal of 10 homes, 1 short stay (visitor) cycle parking space is the minimum requirement (10/20=0.5, rounded up to 1).
-Whilst a space is not required for proposals of less than 10 homes, it is encouraged.
+Short stay (visitor) cycle parking requirement - Visitor cycle spaces will be expected at 10% of the long stay spaces in developments of 5 units or more.
+Where the number of long stay resident spaces is not a multiple of 10, provision will be rounded up when the proportion is equal to or greater than .5, and rounded down when less than .5.
+For example, for a proposal of 12 2/3 bed homes, 24 long stay cycle spaces would be required, and therefore in this instance 2 short stay visitor spaces should be provided to serve the development.